IDEELResearch/vcfdo/README.md

 ## General remarks

 * All utilities can be limited to the first handful of sites in the file by passing `-n {number of sites to visit}`.
 It is recommended to test-drive commands on a small number of sites before unleashing them in a multi-gigabyte file.
 * All utilities emit rather verbose log messages, including regular progress updates while streaming through the input VCF file.
 To suppress this, pass `--quiet`.
+To see lower-level debugging messages, pass `--verbose`.
 * All utilities that produce VCF output leave a "breadcrumb" in the VCF header documenting the command-line call, current working directory and timestamp.
 * All utilities that produce VCF output will dump uncompressed VCF, starting with a valid header, to `stdout`.
 * Default input for all utilities is `stdin`.
 An unfortunate side-effect that I haven't been able to fix is that calling `vcfdo <command>` with no arguments and no piped input will cause the command-line to hang until the user interrupts it with `Ctrl-D` (not `Ctrl-C`; why??)
-* When a list of samples is required at the command line, `vcfdo` will check it against the VCF header and remove duplicates.
-Samples requsted but not present in the VCF are ignored with a warning.
+* When a list of samples (or sample-to-population assignments) is required at the command line, `vcfdo` will check sample names against the VCF header and remove duplicates.
+Samples requested but not present in the VCF are ignored with a warning.

 ## Definitions and conventions
 As the target audience for this tool is people working on _Plasmodium_ spp, heavy use is made of some quantities that are bespoke to malariologists.
 These include: